-You need to understand what is driving the interviewer and how he or she is thinking.
-So know enough about the interview process to put yourself in your counterpart's shoes.
-If the person is bad at interviewing, you can run the show.
-If the person is good, you have to figure out how to meet their agenda, make your points, and still be likeable.
+First and foremost you need to understand what is driving the interviewer and his or her thinking.
+As such, know enough about the interview process to put yourself in your counterpart's shoes.
+If the person is not very experienced at interviewing, you can steal the show and get through.
+However, if the person has good enough experience, you need to figure out how to meet his or her agenda, place your points precisely and smartly answer all questions.

-The interesting thing about preparing to ace an interview is that most aspects of preparation carry over into the rest of your life.
-When you know who you are, and how to convey that to other people, when you are comfortable with a pause, and you are good at reading another person's agenda, you will function better in all aspects of your life.
+One of the most vital thing in a interview is that people who can remain calm and silent look more powerful and comfortable with themselves.
+The confidence during a interview helps one to get through more easily.
+When you know who you are, what things you are good at and how to convey that to other people, at what time you are comfortable with a pause, and you are good at reading another person's agenda, you will function better not only in the interview but also in all aspects of your life.